trailofbits/deepstate/README.md

 DeepState will also run the "BoringUnitTest," but it (like a traditional hand-written unit test) is simply a test of fixed inputs devised by a programmer.
 These inputs do not expose the bug in `encode`.
-Nor do the default values for the DeepState test:
+Nor do the default values (all zero bytes) for the DeepState test:

 ```
 ~/deepstate/build/examples$ ./Runlen